Tips to Help When Your Study Efforts Don't Show on Test Day

 - Sep 23

 When you invest significant time and energy into studying for an exam, it can be incredibly disheartening to find that your efforts do not translate into success on test day.
-This experience is not uncommon, and understanding how to navigate these challenges can make a substantial difference in your academic journey.
+This experience is not uncommon.
+Understanding how to navigate these challenges can make a substantial difference in your academic journey.
 Here are several strategies to help you cope and improve your performance in the future.

 Understand the Reasons Behind the Discrepancy